MGTheTrain/ai-api-experiments/README.md

 - If your IDE supports it, install `Dev Containers extension`
 - Create from the [secrets.template.cfg](./templates/secrets.template.cfg) in the [templates folder](./templates/) a `secrets.cfg` file.
 In a Unix-like terminal run the command `source secrets.cfg`.
+- Create an `API key` in your OpenAI organization

 #### Starting applications